Ebbw Vale bus station: Layout

 The sits on an island in the centre of the A4046 through the town, and faces the line of retail businesses along the road.
 As such it is referred to on maps as "Inner Bypass" station.

 The station has six bus stands, identified as numbers 1-5.

 Destinations

 Ebbw Vale is the terminus for a number of Stagecoach services, and serves as an interchange for travellers headed to Tredegar and Abergavenny.

 Railway station

-Ebbw Vale Town railway station provides rail transport to destinations on the Ebbw Valley railway line, which include Cardiff Central, Newport (from 2021), and infrequent services to Bridgend.
+Ebbw Vale Town railway station provides rail transport to destinations on the Ebbw Valley railway line, which include Cardiff Central, Newport, and infrequent services to Bridgend.

 The station is an eight-minute walk from the bus station.
 The town has a large number of car parking facilities near to the station.